yumi-ishigumo/holbertonschool-shell/basics/README.md

 0-current_working_directory
-This script prints the absolute path name of the current working directory, 1-listit displays the contents of my current directory, 2-bring_me_home
+this script prints the absolute path name of the current working directory, 1-listit displays the contents of my current directory, 2-bring_me_home